jacksonwalters/dft-finite-groups/README.md

 # discrete-fourier-transform-over-finite-field

-Implements the discrete Fourier transform for the cyclic group and symmetric group over finite fields and number fields.
+Implements the discrete Fourier transform for the cyclic group and symmetric group over finite fields, and number fields in the unitary case.

 For finite fields, when $p$ divides $|G|$ we use the modular DFT, which is given by the Peirce decomposition using central primitive orthogonal idempotents.